arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 ---

 ## Introduction
-**RTDs** (Resistance Temperature Detectors) and Thermocouples are both used for temperature measurement in various industries.
+**RTDs** (Resistance Temperature Detectors) and **Thermocouples** are used for temperature measurement in various industrial fields.
 RTDs are sensors that change resistance in response to changes in temperature.
-They are commonly used in industries that require precise temperature measurements, such as food processing and pharmaceuticals.
+They are used regularly in industries that require precise temperature measurements, such as food processing and pharmaceuticals.

 On the other hand, **Thermocouples** are temperature sensors that generate a voltage proportional to the temperature difference between two junctions.
 They are widely used in industrial applications such as HVAC systems, engines, and power plants.